Metals

 Electrolysis

 Metals more reactive than carbon are extracted using electrolysis.
 For example, aluminium is extracted from bauxite by electrolysis.
-Aluminium oxide has a high melting point that needs to be lowered by mixing it with cryolite.
+Aluminium oxide (Al2O3) has a high melting point that needs to be lowered by mixing it with molten cryolite.

 Recycling